tighten/collect/readme.md

     It's not an official Laravel package so we don't want to use the Packagist namespace reserved by Laravel packages.
 One day `Collection` may be extracted from `illuminate/support` to a new package.
 If so, we'll deprecate this package and point to the core version.
  - **Why not just use an array?**
     What a great question.
 [Tighten alum Adam Wathan has a book about that.](https://adamwathan.me/refactoring-to-collections/)

+## License

+The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Collect consists almost entirely of Laravel source code, so maintains the same license.